A dormant company is just a standard limited company that doesn’t trade and has no accounting transactions.

 Directors can be prosecuted if they don’t submit documents to Companies House on time.
 In fact, failure to do so is a criminal offence.

-There is also an automatic civil penalty for the late submission of annual accounts.
+There is also an automatic civil penalty for the late submission of annual accounts – starting at £150 if your accounts are up to one month late.
 In severe cases, a dormant company could even be struck off the register.